 We did a deep clean of the walls, and immediately noticed that decades of previous ownership had turned the walls into Swiss cheese.
 It was like whenever they got a new doo-dad they drilled a hole in the wall and hung it up.
 Not only that, but where there were no holes the walls were like an undulating landscape of uneven bends and malformations.
 I imagine that was due to the manufacturing process.

 Although unnecessary, we decided to go big and make the walls perfect.
 We filled all of the holes and used body putty to make all of the surfaces smooth and clean.
 No more holes or undulations.
 A fresh coat of auto paint on the interior made it look like new.

 Every surface looked like this after body putty.
 You can see how uneven the walls were.
-Again, we realize this was completely unnecessary, but we knew we had 2 years to burn, so we went for it.
+Again, we realize this was completely unnecessary, but we knew we had two years to burn, so we went for it.
 Now that all is said and done, it feels like a new car (house?), so I’m glad we expended the extra effort.